"What makes me a good demoman? If I were a bad demoman, I wouldn't be sittin' here, discussin' it with you, now would I?"

 - Loid from ''MOTHER has some of the best weapons in the game, including bombs and bottle rockets.

-- Same for Jeff, Loid's Expy in the sequel.
+- EarthBound: Jeff, Loid's Expy in the sequel to MOTHER.
 However, it should be noted that in this game, anyone can use the bombs, unlike in the first only Loid can.
-However, Jeff is still the only one who can use the bottle rockets, which the stongest kind deals so much damage that it is a Game Breaker.
+However, Jeff is still the only one who can use the bottle rockets, of which the strongest kind deals so much damage that it is a Game Breaker.